vigneshsweekaran/vigneshsweekaran.github.io/content/kubernetes/interview-questions.md

 * How to schedule a pod on particular node ?

+* How you can securely connect to any server from your pod ?

+* How you can pull images from private registry to kubernetes cluster ?

 * What is RBAC or What is service account, role and role binding concepts are used?

 * What is the default service account in kubernetes used by pod ?